PotHix/pothix.github.com/content/post/yearly-review-2017.md

 [![Chart for my time doing/planning presentations](/images/stats/2017/yir/toggl-presentation.png "Chart for my time doing/planning presentations")](/images/stats/2017/yir/toggl-presentation.png "")

-Sometimes I did not track it at all, specially in the beginning of the year, but it's worth mentioning as well.
-In April and June I was practicing for my live-coding session. 🙂
+Sometimes I did not track it at all, especially in the beginning of the year, but it's worth mentioning as well.
+In April and June, I was practicing for my live-coding session. 🙂

 I'm also using [rescuetime](https://www.rescuetime.com/ref/1403570) to track my productivity.
 I'm not sure if my configuration is good and I keep changing them, so these metrics may not be so accurate.
-A good example of that is my tracking time, I'm also tracking the time at night when I'm talking to friends via Telegram or in the weekend.
+A good example of that is my tracking time, I'm also tracking the time at night when I'm talking to friends via Telegram or over the weekend.

 Let's look at the productive and distracting hours for the entire
 year: